Compound Page Numbering

 • SECTIONPAGES.
 This field indicates the total number of pages in the current section.
 If your document consists of a single section, then it represents the total number of pages in the document as a whole.

-If you check out the page, you'll note that it indicates that it applies to Word 2002 and Word 2003.
-Never fear; the same techniques described in the article also apply to later versions of Word just fine.
+The page has been retired (apparently) from the Microsoft site, and if you check the archive page, you'll note that it indicates that it applies to Word 2002 and Word 2003.
+(Yep—over 20 years ago!)
+Retired or not; old Word versions or not, the techniques described in the article also apply to later versions of Word just fine.
 (The steps that implement the techniques may require a bit of adjustment, but shouldn't be a big problem for most Word users.)

 Author Bio